TheBevyFlock/bevy_new_2d/docs/known-issues.md

 # Known Issues

+## My audio is stuttering on web

+There are a number of issues with audio on web, so this is not an exhaustive list.
+The short version is that you can try the following:

+- If you use materials, make sure to force render pipelines to [load at the start of the game](https://github.com/rparrett/bevy_pipelines_ready/blob/main/src/lib.rs).
+- Keep the FPS high.
+- Don't play on Firefox.

 ## My game window is flashing white for a split second when I start the game on native

 The game window is created before the GPU is ready to render everything.